QuiltMC/rfcs/rfc/sponsorships.md

 - Financial Sponsorship: Sponsorships that provide direct financial contributions to the project.
 - Non-Financial Sponsorship: Sponsorships that do not provide direct financial contributions to the project.
 They may provide something else, like tooling or server space.

-### Base Sponsor Requirements
+### Sponsor Guidelines

-In order to provide a sponsorship to the project, **endorsed** sponsors must meet the following requirements.
-Non-endorsed sponsors do not need to meet these requirements, as the project is not endorsing them, but if they don't, we may want to consider alternatives depending on the severity.
-Exceptions can be made if there is a wide agreement amongst the team and community.
+In order to provide a sponsorship to the project, sponsors should meet the following requirements.
+These are not hard requirements, as we understand that there is generally more nuance in the circumstances surrounding a given practice than can be expressed in a few bullet-points, and being too strict in our requirements could prevent us from accepting sponsorships we are otherwise comfortable with.

-Endorsed Sponsors **must**:
+Endorsed Sponsors **should**:
-- Provide a high-quality product or service at a fair price
+- Provide a high-quality product or service at a fair and competitive price.
 - Market their product or service in a way that is transparent and honest.

-Endorsed Sponsors **must not**:
+Endorsed Sponsors **should not**:
-- Use, promote or otherwise endorse financially-driven blockchain technology in any way.
+- Use, promote or otherwise endorse blockchain technology that is clearly being used in a harmful or anti-consumer way.
 - Have a recent, reliably-sourced history of discriminating against minorities or endorsing those who do that has not been clearly and successfully addressed.
 - Have a recent, verified history of serious anti-consumer practices that have not been clearly and successfully addressed.
 - Have a recent history of employee mistreatment, that has not been clearly and successfully addressed